spyip/react-film/README.md

 ### Presets for style set

-Sometimes, just increasing some paddings are more than enough for you styling need.
+Sometimes, just increasing some paddings are more than enough for your styling need.
 When calling `createBasicStyleSet(options)`, you can specify the following options:

 | Name | Default | Description |
 | - | - | - |